VideosWorks/imgui-ffmpeg-opengl/README.md

 **Recent changes in the 0.9.6 version (Windows only).
 For the Linux version, please read the compilation insctructions **

 **Analysis workshop** :
+- [ ] One can select and remove a drawn object (arrow, line and so on), change its color, move it, and so on
+- [ ] Improved magnifier : now x2 zoom by default, in an improved and separated window
 - [x] **Canvas** : one can draw on top of the images : usual primitives are available (rectangle, empty of filled), lines, arrows + free hand drawing.
 - [x] To improve the user experience, "Undo or Delete all" the vector of drawns objects has been added.
 - [x] **Video Incrustation** : one can insert a video incrustation containing a simple text (fully customizable) in the current image (reading or recording).